Appropriation (art): First half of the 20th century

 The Dada movement continued to play with the appropriation of everyday objects and their combination in collage.
 Dada works featured deliberate irrationality and the rejection of the prevailing standards of art.
-Kurt Schwitters shows a similar sensibility in his "merz" works.
-He constructed parts of these from found objects, and they took the form of large gesamtkunstwerk constructions that are now called installations.
+Kurt Schwitters shows a similar sensibility in his "Merz" works.
+He constructed parts of these from found objects, and they took the form of large Gesamtkunstwerk constructions that are now called installations.

-During his Nice Period (1908–1913), Henri Matisse painted several paintings of odalisques, inspired by Delacroix Women of Algiers.
+During his Nice Period (1908–1913), Henri Matisse painted several paintings of odalisques, inspired by the Women of Algiers paintings by Delacroix.

 The Surrealists, coming after the Dada movement, also incorporated the use of 'found objects', such as Méret Oppenheim's Object (Luncheon in Fur) (1936) or Salvador Dalí's Lobster Telephone (1936).
 These found objects took on new meaning when combined with other unlikely and unsettling objects.